 Carlisle & Finch's offerings were by definition non-standard,

 even though they were considered to be the inventors of the electric train.

-'171' appears on the #20 Switcher cab, and sometimes on the #4 locomotive.
-The number
+The number '171' appears on the #20 Switcher cab, on the #91 box car and on the middle nickel #4 locomotive.

 At the beginning of World War I, the United States Government ordered Carlisle and